Back to Index ->

 “B-But,” Leila Evangeline stuttered.
 “What about the colonists?
 If they have you then they’ll possess all four Officers that are needed to undo the password.”

 “Yes,” Amara said, forced to confront the darkness of her plan.
 “They will.”
 The colonists… those she had sworn to protect… had to be sacrificed.
-The warlord needed his prize to stall the invasion of the Federation, or the million captives would be joined by billions more.
+The warlord needed his prize to stall the invasion of the Federation, or the million captives would be joined by tens or hundreds of billions more.
 The mere thought of sacrificing so many people caused her haggard heart to feel like it was tearing, her stomach to want to empty… but it was only easy to argue against morality by the numbers when the numbers were small.
 She was sacrificing a million to potentially save a trillion.
-Their enslavement would hopefully stall Sarcand’s rapacious attack, even if only for a little while.
+If what Miranda had said was true, Sarcand could use her colonists as political capital to take control of the invasion… and that meant nothing could happen until after he’d returned home.
+The enslavement of her and all those under her care could, hopefully, stall Sarcand’s rapacious attack, even if only for a little while.
 This way, the Federation would be given more time to prepare.
 Against an opponent as horrific as the Kthid, they would need every single hour Amara could give them.

 Amara would be giving them up to the immolation of Kthid enslavement.
 She would willingly sacrifice the very civilians she was oathbound to protect.
 Her one consolation would be that she would be joining them in that inferno.
 The Captain held no delusions that she would be able to resist the Kthid torture.
 If they could break Miranda, then she would probably snap as well.